ARKTIK-Education-Org/ARKTIK-Initiative-Ascending/03_Products_and_Services/Media/Studio.md

 ---

-### Get Involved
+### Get Ready

-- **Book Studio Time / Submit a Project:**
-  [arktikinitiative.org/studio](https://arktikinitiative.org/studio) or email studio@arktikinitiative.org
-- **Join a Workshop:**
+- **Early Interest:**
+  Want to be among the first to create, collaborate, or record with ARKTIK Studio?
+  Email studio@arktikinitiative.org with your story, skills, or vision.
+- **Partner In Launch:**
+  We welcome inquiries from media outlets, schools, nonprofits, and fellow visionaries interested in supporting the 2026 launch.
+- **Stay Updated:**
-  Check our calendar for upcoming hands-on sessions and mentorship opportunities.
+  Visit [arktikinitiative.org/studio](https://arktikinitiative.org/studio) for the latest announcements and pre-launch opportunities.
-- **Partner With Us:**
-  Media outlets, labels, schools, nonprofits—collaborate to restore narrative and dignity, one project at a time.

 ---